• 2D shoot 'em up

 This tutorial will explain how to add and control a character on a basic 2D map.
-Unpack the code and then type make to build.
+Extract the archive, run cmake CMakeLists.txt, followed by make to build.
 Once compiling is finished type ./ppp03 to run the code.

 A 1280 x 720 window will open, with a series of coloured squares displayed over a light blue background.
 Pete, the player character, will drop to the ground from the top-left of the screen.
 He can be controlled using A and D to move him left and right, and using I to jump.
 Pressing Space will reset Pete to the starting point.
 If you're not fond of these controls, they can be easily changed in player.c.
 Close the window by clicking on the window's close button.